CyprienBosserelle/BG_Flood/README.md

 The core SWE engine and adaptivity has been inspired and taken from St Venant solver from [Basilisk](http://basilisk.fr/) and the CUDA GPU memory model has been inspired by the work from [Vacondio _et al._2017](https://dl.acm.org/citation.cfm?id=3031292))

+The adaptive version of the model is currently under heavy developement.
+Makefile in the master branch is not operational and general process may be broken in othe rbranch as well.

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-brightgreen.svg)](https://www.gnu.org/licenses/gpl-3.0)